yujunz/gitlab.com-runbooks/troubleshooting/gitaly-unusual-activity.md

 ## 1. Review the suspicious activity

+- **Check out the abuse dashboard**: https://dashboards.gitlab.net/d/9T-wXWbik/abuse-dashboard?orgId=1&panelId=2&from=now-1h&to=now
+- **Review the abuse reporting data in Kibana**: https://log.gitlab.net/goto/6636a49add992f6326862df0afc6ae54
+- **Review the abuse dashboard**:  https://log.gitlab.net/app/kibana#/dashboard/AWSIfVZhTIzC7JP6Xxn1
 - Keep in mind that this is an open-ended alert, so it alerts to suspicious activity, rather than pin-pointing an issue.
 - Use this as an informational alert, combine it with other signals
-- Also review the abuse dashboard:  https://log.gitlab.net/app/kibana#/dashboard/AWSIfVZhTIzC7JP6Xxn1

 ## 2. Evaluate impact